You want to give the best job interview answers, but how?

 (…and save you a ton of time practicing your answers and preparing).

-Other job candidates are going to make general statements like, “yes, I’ve done ___.”
-Or, “Yes, I’ve used ___ for the past 4 years.
+Other job candidates are going to make general statements like, “yes, I’ve done that.”
+Or, “Yes, I’ve worked with ___ for the past 4 years.
 I definitely know how to use it.”

 If you want to set yourself apart, you should prepare specific examples, facts and metrics that you can use in your answers.

-You want to be able to say things like, “Yes, I’ve used ___ for the past 4 years.
-I recently managed three different projects where we used it to do ___, and the result was ___.
+You want to be able to say things like, “Yes, I’ve used that technology for the past 4 years, and I recently managed three different projects where we used it to reduce our production costs by 38%.

 You’re showing them what you accomplished.
 That’s what they really want to know.